t-miyamae/ceph/doc/rados/operations/erasure-code-shec.rst

 ``c={durability-estimator}``

-:Description: The number of parity chunks that cover each data chunk in a
+:Description: The number of parity chunks each of which includes each data chunk in its
-              calculation range, which is used as an estimator of durability.
+              calculation range.
+The number is used as an **estimator of durability**.
-              For instance, if c is 2, 2 OSDs can be down without losing data.
+              For instance, if c=2, 2 OSDs can be down without losing data.

 :Type: Integer
 :Required: No.